Eeva1/h3-Hashes/README.md

 But I am not sure is the password: admin

 - d) Crack this Windows NTLM hash: f2477a144dff4f216ab81f2ac3e3207d

+It started doing a lot of things when I put "hashcat -m 0  f2477a144dff4f216ab81f2ac3e3207d

+And ended up like this

 - e) Try cracking this hash and comment on your hash rate $2y$18$axMtQ4N8j/NQVItQJed9uORfsUK667RAWfycwFMtDBD6zAo1Se2eu .
 This subtask d does not require actually cracking the hash, just trying it and commenting on the hash rate.